vegeloper/starting-styled-mixins-in-react/README.md

 ### Installing

-* To setup the program, First install all dependencies.
+* To setup the program, First install all the dependencies.
 ```
 npm i
 ```

 ### Executing program

-* To run the code, simply execute start command.
+* To run the code, simply execute "start" command.
 ```
 npm start
 ```